SillyFreak/typst-moodular/docs/manual.typ

   //   A PACKAGE for something
   // ],

-  scope: (PACKAGE: PACKAGE),
+  scope: (moodular: moodular),
 )

 = Introduction

-This is a PACKAGE for something.
+This package allows you to use Typst's HTML export to generate content for your Moodle courses, but preview them faithfully in Tinymist or the webapp.

 = Module reference

 #module(
   read("/src/lib.typ"),
-  name: "PACKAGE",
+  name: "moodular",
   label-prefix: none,
 )